What is Bipolar Depression? Bipolar Depression vs Depression

 Suicide in Bipolar Depression and Depression

 At the beginning of this article, we talked about bipolar depression and suicide.
 According to Dr. John Preston, the coauthor of books on mood disorders, the suicide rates differ greatly between the two depressions.
 Here is some information Dr. Preston provided on suicide and bipolar depression:

 - The lifetime suicide rate for unipolar depression is 9%.
 The suicide rate for bipolar depression is 20%.

-- The bipolar depression suicide rate reflects the fact that having a myriad of symptoms, including mixed mania, agitation, OCD, anxiety and psychosis, can make a person extremely uncomfortable and desperate, along with being depressed.
+- The bipolar depression suicide rate reflects the fact that having a myriad of symptoms, including mixed mania, agitation, OCD, anxiety, and psychosis, can make a person extremely uncomfortable and desperate, along with being depressed.

 - A person in a mixed state (episodes where depression, mania and possibly psychosis occur at the same time), has more energy and drive to actually try suicide.

-- People who try to kill themselves want to end pain.
+- People who try to kill themselves want to end the pain.
 They don't want to end their lives, which is why so many more try than succeed.